 - If you have to drink your fruits/veggies for medical reasons, simply put the whole fruits/veggies in the blender, rather than juicing them.
 That way you get the whole food, including all the fiber and nutrients.

 - If you’re juicing as part of a plan to “detox or cleanse your colon,” perhaps ask yourself why you’re ingesting things that your kidneys and liver aren’t equipped to handle on their own, and consider maintaining a good diet instead of spending 1-2 days per month on the toilet in detoxifying agony.

-Also, don’t listen to the fad diet salesman, regardless of their celebrity status.
-Keep it simple.
 Make whole healthy foods part of your overall healthy lifestyle.
 Just understand the basic philosophy of what to eat based on what people have been eating for millennia, and stick with it.
-The Hummingbird Diet might make someone dough, but stop letting it make you sick and overweight.
+The Hummingbird Diet might make someone dough, but don’t let it make you sick and overweight.